jadielucas/SM7901_pico/README.md

 The project is still under development, some upgrades are planned to be out very soon:

 - [ ] Release .uf2 file
-- [ ] DNS Resolve for broker ip
+- [ ] Better way to edit Wi-Fi SSID and PASSWORD and other settings
-- [ ] Better way to edit Wi-Fi SSID and PASSWORD
+- [x] DNS Resolve for broker ip
 - [x] Store JSONs on flash
 - [x] Option to alternate Local and MQTT running mode
 - [x] Wi-Fi and MQTT: auto reconnection